stageor/Projects/README.md

 # Excel Automation Demo (Browser + JS)

-A lightweight, browser-based HTML and JavaScript application designed to perform common Excel-like automation tasks without requiring installation, plugins, or external dependencies.
+A lightweight, standalone web application built with HTML and JavaScript that allows users to perform common Excel-like automation tasks directly in the browser, with no installation or external dependencies required.

 Great for: